 A later investigation would show the effects of the constant exposure for those who resided on or served at Camp Lejeune.
 Many people became at risk of developing cancer, and others experienced birth complications.
 Some veterans had to apply for disability benefits when they received diagnoses for presumptive diseases.

-For a condition to be presumptive, a veteran must receive a diagnosis no later than a year after release from active duty.
+For a condition to be presumptive, a veteran must receive a diagnosis no later than one year after release from active duty.
 Additionally, certain groups of former service members may qualify for benefits for presumptive diseases.

 - Aplastic anemia.
 While rare, a person could develop aplastic anemia after significant exposure to the water at Camp Lejeune.
 The government offers benefits since the condition affects the body's ability to create red blood cells.